 Thailand is famous for it’s stunning beaches, beautiful hospitality and enriching culture.
 In recent years Thailand has become a popular place for families to vacay – a part of which might be attributed to how strong the Aussie dollar is against the Thai Baht.
 In Thailand, it’s very possible to stay at a 4 or 5-star resort for a fraction of the price of a similar hotel in Australia.

 In addition to being an affordable holiday, Thailand is very welcoming to families.
+There are plenty of things to do in Phuket with kids!
 We visited Phuket with our five-year-old and found plenty to see outside of the resorts that spanned nature, culture and religion, all in just a few short days.
+We found plenty in Phuket for kids to entertain us for several days.

 There is no doubt that the beaches in Thailand are just stunning.
 White sand and clear blue water – just heavenly.
 Depending on the time of year you visit swimming at the beaches may or may not be an option.
 During the wet season, box jellyfish are more prevalent, so keep a look out.
 Some of the Phuket beaches are also known for heavy rips, so be safe when you swim.

 It’s hard not to notice Phuket’s Big Buddha from around the island.
-The imposing 45 metre tall statue and temple sits on top of is one of the the Nakkerd Hills between Chalong and Kata and is one of the island’s most important and revered landmarks.
+The imposing 45 metre tall statue and temple sits on top of the Nakkerd Hills between Chalong and Kata and is one of the island’s most important and revered landmarks.

 The view from the top of the hill is also stunning, making it a popular place to watch the sunset.